aws-samples/aws-step-functions-notification-workflow/otam-tobedeleted/lab-guides/dms.md

 _**Note: For this workshop we have already made these changes in the source Oracle database.**_

 #### Configure and run a CDC Replication Task
-In this part of the lab you are going to create another Database Migration Tasks for capturing data changes from the source Oracle database and migrate to target Aurora PostgreSQL.
+In this part of the lab you are going to create another Database Migration Task for capturing data changes from the source Oracle database and migrate to target Aurora PostgreSQL.

 1. Click on **Database migration tasks** on the left-hand menu, then click on the **Create task** button on the top right corner.